pkepley/scratch-python-ml/README.md

 I am mainly going to focus on implementing the algorithms from Andrew Ng's Coursera course in Python.

-The syntax for the algorithms implemented here should resemble the sklearn syntax.
+The syntax for the algorithms implemented here should *almost* resemble the sklearn syntax, however I pass data to the algorithms at initialization as opposed to through the fit function.